aurovrata/post-my-contact-form-7/README.txt

 == Changelog ==

 = 1.3.0 =
+* enable mapping to existing post types using hooks
 * added filter 'cf7_2_post_form_values' to filter values loaded in form
 * swapped jquery select2 for of chosen plugin
 * added filter 'cf7_2_post_form_append_output' to allow custom scripts to be appended to forms